Lawyer Ethics and Marketing

 Periodic changes to the ABA Model Rules should serve as a reminder for lawyers to check the rules of their states.

 Some disclaimers may apply to all advertisements, while others are contingent on the content of the ads.
-For example, Alabama Rule 7.2(e) requires all ads to state: “No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.”
+For example, Alabama Rule 7.2(e) requires all ads to state: “No representation is made that the quality of the full legal service plan or services to be performed is greater than the quality of legal services performed by other lawyers.”
 From time to time, I hear from firms that their lawyers do, in fact, perform services of greater quality than other lawyers and, therefore, this statement is a violation of the prohibition against misleading advertisements!

+Some states require disclaimers to be included on communications concerning a lawyer’s law firm’s website to comply with advertising rules.
 Currently, Florida, Louisiana, Nevada and Texas require lawyers to submit advertisements for screening under various circumstances.
 Some of these states include safe harbor provisions precluding the requirement for screening.
 The rules also exclude types of communications, such as websites.
 Again, lawyers need to check for the details in their states.

 A few states, such as Arkansas and Missouri, obligate lawyers who send solicitations to do so only through “regular mail” or “U.S. mail.”
 These rules serve to prohibit offers for legal services sent through email.